kashmir54/kashmir54.github.io/_flipper/voyagerrf_v2/index.md

 Let's recap the new features of this v2 version:

+- ⚡️ **Ready for Ghost_ESP Firmware:** Now the VoyagerRFv2 board supports Ghost_ESP, you can use the [Web Flasher](https://kashmir54.github.io/voyagerrf/) to easily change/update your firmware.
 - ⚡️ **New GPS module and antenna:** The ATGM336H GPS module is connected to the ESP32C3, which allows the Marauder firmware to collect GeoPositioning information on wardriving mode.
 This mode saves the location and WiFi SSID (among other data) in the VoyagerRF's MicroSD card with a certain file formatthat can be uploaded on websites such as [wigle.net](https://wigle.net/).
 - ⚡️ **New NeoPixel status LED:** This RGB LED will indicate the status of the Marauder firmware.
 Blue for sniffing and red for attack mode.
 You can also set manually the HEX code for the LED or flex it with the raimbow mode.
 - ⚡️ **New Even more compact design**, removing the side cable and making it smaller and more portable.